mopidy/mopidy/docs/installation/raspberrypi.rst

    - Under "Advanced Options":

-     - A1: Expand the file system to fill th SD card.
      - A3: Adjust the memory split.
        If you're not going to connect a display to your Pi, you should set the minimum value here in order to make best use of the available RAM.